harness/developer-hub/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration.md

     The next time the `upgrader` runs, it will receive the `artifactory-abc/harness/delegate:24.04.82804` image.

-### Delegate expiration support policy
+## Delegate expiration support policy

 Six months after a delegate image is released, the delegate reaches End of Support (EOS).
 Eight months after a delegate image is released, the delegate is End of Life (EOL).

-Delegates expire if not upgraded 6 months after the image is released.
+Delegates do not stop working after expiration.
+Because delegates are only backward-compatible, they might have issues if the backend has moved too far ahead.
+Harness recommends that you upgrade your delegates before they expire.

 | Release | EOS | EOL |
 | --- | --- | --- |